tomkar211/tomkar211/README.md

 Here are some ideas to get you started
 -->
-🎓 Currently a student at the Depoartments of Informatics and Telecommunications | National and Kapodistrian University of Athens
+🎓 Currently a student at the Department of Informatics and Telecommunications | National and Kapodistrian University of Athens